category: UI UX Design

 - Curves- Want to control the image tones?
 This adjustable graph manages the tonal range.

-- Levels- An adjustable graph that modifies the tonal range and color distribution of an image by manipulating the intensity levels through image shadows, midtones and highlights factors.
+- Levels- An adjustable graph that modifies the tonal range and color distribution of an image by manipulating the intensity levels through image shadows, mid-tones, and highlights factors.

 Curves to Control

 Curves have various properties controller.
-Here, we are majorly focusing on the channel selector that is also known as RGB and the line graph that covers lower left quadrant to the upper right.
+Here, we are majorly focusing on the channel selector that is also known as RGB and the line graph that covers the lower left quadrant to the upper right.
 Our work mainly incorporates RGB channels for this specific task.

 Raising With The Levels

 Levels work on parallel lines to curves.
 Here, once again, we will be changing the tonal range of the illustration.
-On the contrary of a line graph, we will be taking into consideration sliders to alter the tonal range of shadows, midtones and highlights.
+On the contrary to a line graph, we will be taking into consideration sliders to alter the tonal range of shadows, mid-tones, and highlights.
 Moving ahead, we will again take RGB color channels in action so as to have an impact on our channels in isolation.
 Okay, there are some points you must keep in mind.
 The target with the levels is to alter the shadows and highlights of an image, that is, the areas where it is the blackest and the areas where it is the whitest.